 Meat (cold cuts, hot dogs, burgers and more)

-According to the American Congress of Obstetricians and Gynecologists, the risk of pregnant women getting listeriosis is 13 times higher than the general population.
-However, your risk is still relatively low.
+According to the American Congress of Obstetricians and Gynecologists, the risk of pregnant people getting listeriosis is 13 times higher than the general population.
+However, the risk is still relatively low.
 One 2015 study found that when 10,000 pregnant women were exposed to Listeria, only one actually got sick with listeriosis.
 Bottom line: you can eat deli meats, hot dogs and sausages as long as they are heated until steaming (165°F).
-However, hot dogs and sausages aren't the most nutritious choice for you or baby, so heat-and eat-them in moderation.
+However, hot dogs and sausages aren't the most nutritious choice for you or baby, so heat—and eat—them in moderation.

 Pregnant or not, eating raw or undercooked eggs can cause foodborne illness from Salmonella.
 However, it's estimated that in the U.S. only 1 in 10,000 to 1 in 30,000 eggs is infected with Salmonella.
 If you do get sick, you'll suffer from a combination of nausea, stomach cramps, diarrhea or vomiting, but it shouldn't affect your growing baby.
 In rare instances, bacteria can get into your blood, which could cause sepsis in the uterus, a life-threatening infection.
 To stay on the safe side, cook eggs thoroughly (no runny yolks) and avoid raw eggs in raw dough and batter, homemade condiments like Caesar dressing and mayonnaise, and homemade ice creams.